-Amuliantian Applical

 Application : Applied

-Explanation on : In the search for suitable Board candidates, the Company maintains a

-application of the pool of potential Board candidates from internal and external

-practice introductions, recommendations and independent sources with director

-P databases, including databases for women directors.
+Explanation on application of the practice : In the search for suitable Board candidates, the Company maintains a pool of potential Board candidates from internal and external introductions, recommendations and independent sources with director databases, including databases for women directors.

-databassi, meraaniy databassi isi memen ansotoro.

-Explanation for
+Explanation for departure :

-- •

-departure

-Large companies are re quired to complete the columns below.
-Non-large companies are

-encouraged to complete the e columns below.
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

-,

 Measure :

-cacaro •

-Timeframe

 Timeframe :